Eva-Kuk/unique-wings/README.md

 ### AWS S3 Bucket
-1. Create your AWS account
+1. Create your AWS account.
-2. Search for S3 and create a new bucket, select 'allow public access'
+2. Search for S3 and create a new bucket, select 'allow public access'.
 3. Under Properties go to static website hosting.
 Select enable typle index.html as index.html and save.
 4. In Permissions, under CORS use :
     - [ { "AllowedHeaders": [ "Authorization" ], "AllowedMethods": [ "GET" ], "AllowedOrigins": [ "*" ], "ExposeHeaders": [] } ]